scalp42/site-iancooper/posts/google-maps-plus-fusion-tables.md

         });
     }

-You can also see the [code on GitHub](https://github.com/icooper/site-iancooper/blob/gh-pages/scripts/139airports.js).
+_You can also see the [code on GitHub](https://github.com/icooper/site-iancooper/blob/gh-pages/scripts/139airports.js).
+Feel free to use it as you'd like!
+Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer._